nagyistge/jmeter-graphs/README.md

 ### Calculations

+* Response Times => Direct reading of epoch and elapsed times
+* Requests per second => Grouped and counted the number of samples per second
+* Throughput per second => Similar method to requests per second, but added epoch times to the elapsed time

 ## JMeter Set-up
 Create a JMeter listener and enter a filepath in the edit box labelled, "Write results to file".
 I use the Aggegrate Report listener and input './aggregate-report.csv'.